American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 “Americans continue to make it clear: they want to wager with the protections of the legal, regulated market.”
 AGA President and CEO Bill Miller said.
 “There’s no doubt this year will generate the highest legal handle in March Madness history.”

-According to the survey from the AGA, 45 million American adults plan to use college basketball betting sites for the NCAA Tournament.
+According to an AGA survey, 45 million American adults plan to bet during the NCAA Tournament.

 Around 20.9 million Americans are expected to wager on the tournament outside of the traditional bracket contests, such as at a retail sportsbook, online with a bookie, or casually with friends, while 36.5 million Americans will bet through a bracket contest or a similar pool.